Autism (ASD) Assessment Services & Multisensory Learning Support in Ashfield

 We encourage them to:

-• Implement a predictable routine for every lesson
+- Establish a routine for each lesson

-• Refrain from using sarcasm and popular expressions
+- Refrain from using sarcasm and popular expressions

-Autism/ASD Therapy and Tutoring Options
+Choosing the Right Therapy and Tutoring Options for Autism/ASD

-At Neurosensory, we provide two options to assist individuals with autism, ensuring that support is accessible to primary, secondary, TAFE, university students, and beyond.
+Neurosensory offers two options to support individuals with autism, allowing primary, secondary, TAFE, university students, and others to access our services.

-In-Person Therapy/Tutoring and Learning Support
+The Benefits of In-Person Therapy/Tutoring and Learning Support

 Our learning rooms are equipped with a diverse array of hands-on materials that transcend traditional paper and pen learning methods.
 We understand the challenges that students with learning difficulties and disabilities face in a school environment.
 At Neurosensory, our approach aims to eradicate the notion of failure and instil a can-do attitude.
 We recognise the importance of accommodating concentration limits and incorporating short breaks with movement to invigorate the mind.
 Through interactive and creative lessons, our approach promotes better retention of skills and information among our students.

-The Advantages of Online Therapy/Tutoring and Learning Support
+Online Therapy/Tutoring and Learning Support

 Every person who utilises our services is treated as a ‘whole person,’ and we seamlessly incorporate social awareness and language development into our sessions.
 Through our online ASD option, students with autism and other disorders can receive appropriate interventions from the comfort of their homes.

-Evaluating Autism in Children and Adults
+Assessing Autism Spectrum Disorder in Children and Adults

 Neurosensory can provide screening assessments and refer to psychologists, paediatricians, and psychiatrists if we consider that there could be a possible autism diagnosis.
 Some assessments we use as a guide include the Test of Pragmatic Language (TOPL2) and the Social Responsiveness Scale (SRS).
 Other professionals may use assessments such as ADOS-2.
 There are new assessments being developed as some of the older ones miss out on diagnosing more ‘high-functioning’ people who are skilled at masking symptoms but find themselves facing many obstacles in their lives.

-If you have concerns about the development of a loved one or yourself, it is advisable to consult your GP for an initial assessment or seek guidance from a paediatrician or psychologist.
-They can refer you to a team of experts who focus on autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.
+If you are concerned about a loved one’s development or even yourself, your GP may be able to help with an initial consultation, or you may already be in touch with a paediatrician or psychologist.
+They can refer you to a team of experts who will be involved in the autism assessment.
+These professionals include paediatricians, speech pathologists, psychologists, and psychiatrists.

 Another option is to schedule a consultation with us at Neurosensory.
 During the consultation, we can address the concerns you have, provide screening assessments, offer a preliminary report, and guide you towards the appropriate providers for a formal diagnosis if necessary.